women’s health how to stop procrastinating

 If you’re struggling with mental health issues and find that procrastination is a problem for you, it’s essential to seek help from a professional.
 Many different therapies and treatments available can help you overcome your struggles.

-So, you’ve got a lot of work to do, but it’s difficult for you to motivate yourself and start working.
+You have a lot of work to do, but it’s difficult for you to motivate yourself to start working.

 Here are some practical tips that might help:

 Start by writing out all the tasks that you need to accomplish.
 Then, please put them in order from most important (should be done first) to least significant (can be done later).
-Get started with the most urgent task and continue with each one after that.
-Try using timeboxing if something has a hard deadline, such as an exam or presentation.
+Start with the most urgent task and continue with each one afterward.
+Try timeboxing if something has a hard deadline, such as an exam or presentation.